Old Crow Medicine Show: Early history

-After the breakup of the Route 11 Boys, Secor attended Ithaca College.
-He brought Fuqua up to New York State, where they met Watson.
+After the breakup of the Route 11 Boys, Secor attended Ithaca College in Ithaca, New York.
+He brought Fuqua to New York where they met Watson.
 Watson dissolved The Funnest Game and together they assembled players all around Ithaca, New York "where there is a very lively old-time music scene."
 (Note: "Ithaca is known far and wide as a hotbed of what's called old-time music," says Pete "Dr. Banjo" Wernick.
 Adds Mac Benford: "Ithaca for 40 years has been a center of old time music, nationally.")
 This included Kevin Hayes.
 They recorded an album that they could sell on the road—a cassette of ten songs called Trans:mission.

-The group embarked on their Trans: mission tour in October 1998, busking across Canada.
+The group embarked on the Trans: mission tour in October 1998, busking across Canada.
 Circling back east in Spring 1999, they moved into a farmhouse on Beech Mountain, near Boone, North Carolina, where they were embraced by the Appalachian community.
 Their repertoire of old-time songs grew as they played with local musicians."

 "Wagon Wheel"

 Fuqua first brought home a Bob Dylan bootleg from a family trip to London containing a rough outtake called "Rock Me, Mama", (Note: Generally titled "Rock Me Mama", the Dylan outtake came out of recording sessions for the Pat Garrett and Billy the Kid movie soundtrack (1973) in Burbank, California.) passing it to Secor.
 Not "so much a song as a sketch," Secor would later say, "crudely recorded featuring most prominently a stomping boot, the candy-coated chorus and a mumbled verse that was hard to make out".
 But the tune kept going through his mind.
-A few months later, while attending Phillips Exeter Academy in New Hampshire, and "feeling homesick for the South," he added verses about "hitchhiking his way home full of romantic notions put in his head by the Beat poets and, most of all, Dylan."
+A few months later, while attending Phillips Exeter Academy in Exeter, New Hampshire, and "feeling homesick for the South," he added verses about "hitchhiking his way home full of romantic notions put in his head by the Beat poets and, most of all, Dylan."
 (Note: Secor later met Dylan's son, Jakob, who said "it made sense that I was a teenager when I did that because no one in their 30s would have the guts to try to write a Bob Dylan song.")

 Secor says he sang his amplification of the song "all around the country from about 17 to 26, before I ever even thought, 'oh I better look into this.'"
 When he sought copyright in 2003, to release the song on O.C.M.S. in (2004), he discovered Dylan credited the phrase "Rock me, mama" to bluesman Arthur "Big Boy" Crudup (who likely got it from a Big Bill Broonzy recording) "In a way, it's taken something like 85 years to get completed," Secor says.
 Secor and Dylan signed a co-writing agreement, and share copyright on the song, agreeing to a "50–50 split in authorship."

-Officially released twice, on an early EP and their second album ("O.C.M.S." in 2004), the song would become the group's signature song — going gold in 2011 and platinum in 2013.
+Officially released twice, on an early EP and their second album ("O.C.M.S." in 2004), the song became the group's signature song—going gold in 2011 and platinum in 2013.